pytorch-labs/superblock/README.md

     --skip-first-transformer-sparsity
     ```

-For example, if you would like to train a `vit_b_16` from scratch using supermask, you can use the respective torchvision command found in [TRAINING.md](TRAINING.md) and append the supermask arguments:
+For example, if you would like to train a `vit_b_16` from scratch using Supermask, you can use the respective torchvision command found in [TRAINING.md](TRAINING.md) and append the supermask arguments:
 ```
 torchrun --nproc_per_node=8 train.py\
     --model vit_b_16 --epochs 300 --batch-size 512 --opt adamw --lr 0.003 --wd 0.3\